-Hybrid water heaters are known for their longer lifetimes.
-They can outlast a conventional tank style water heater by more than 5 years!
-But this is only true if you properly maintain your water heater.
-Here are a few maintenance tips from our master plumbers.
+Hybrid water heaters, referred to occasionally as heat pump water heaters, are best known for their longevity.
+They can outlast a conventional tank style water heater up to 5 years or more!
+However, this is only true if you properly maintain your water heater.
+Our master plumber’s created a guide with a few maintenance tips for hybrid water heaters for homes around Austin and San Antonio.

 Flush Your Water Heater | Every 6 Months